Meet the Head trainer: Shawna Dowd KPA CTP, CDBC, PCBC-A

 We use positive reinforcement techniques.
 At Alliance Dog Training, we believe effective training can be fun - without using pain, fear or intimidation!

 Dog training and behavior consulting are largely unregulated industries.
 In an effort to help regulate and hold all dog trainers and behavior consultants to a high standard across the board, I select the organizations I join very carefully.

 Every certification I pursue is an ongoing pledge to my clients to bring them the most recent, scientifically sound and humane methods of training and behavior modification.
 Each organization I belong to is representative of my philosophy and training ethics.
 Make sure when choosing a trainer that your trainer is not using outdated methods and that everything they say makes sense to you!

 Karen Pryor Academy (Certified Training Partner)

-International Association of Animal Behavior Consultants (Associate Certified Dog Behavior Consultant)
+International Association of Animal Behavior Consultants (Certified Dog Behavior Consultant)

 - Pet Professional Guild (Professional Canine Behavior Consultant - Accredited)